This blog post can also be found on our Coronavirus Resource Center.

 |Falls.
 Always use a handrail when taking the stairs.
 Make sure the stairway is well-lit and avoid carrying too much up or down the stairs.|

-It is a good idea to encourage your employees always to be aware of their surroundings.
+It is a good idea to encourage your employees to always be aware of their surroundings.
 Remind them that complacency can lead to injuries that could have been avoided.

 How Should an Employer Handle a Work-from-Home Injury?

 Unfortunately, it is nearly impossible to prevent all workplace injuries, and this is especially true for employees who work from home.
-Therefore, employers need to understand what injuries may be considered work-related and develop best practices to prepare supervisors or Human Resources.
+Therefore, employers need to understand what injuries may be considered work-related and develop best practices to prepare supervisors and Human Resources.
 That way, injuries can be addressed as they occur and reported to the insurance carrier, if necessary.

 Coming and Going Rule and Workers’ Comp

-Let’s look at two remote work examples when Workers’ Comp benefits are likely to apply.
+Let’s look at two remote work examples when workers’ comp benefits are likely to apply.

-Employee’s Home as a Secondary Job Site
+Employee’s Home as a Second Job Site

 Personal Comfort Doctrine